Police regain control of most of Canada’s capital, say protesters will continue to be identified and charged as holdouts persist

 ‘Freedom Convoy’ demonstrators admit protest is near the end after police clear out most of them, making arrests and towing vehicles

-Tall fences have blocked off access to Wellington Street, the center of the encampments that clogged the thoroughfare running in front of parliament and the prime minister’s office.
-A small contingency of holdouts remained in downtown Ottawa Saturday night, holding a street party in open defiance of the police, who have repeatedly warned that those who remain risk arrest and fines.
+Tall fences have blocked off access to Wellington Street, the center of the encampments that clogged the thoroughfare running in front of Parliament and the prime minister’s office.
+A small contingency of holdouts remained in downtown Ottawa on Saturday night, holding a street party in open defiance of the police, who have repeatedly warned that those who remain risk arrest and fines.

 “We continue to maintain a police presence in and around the area the unlawful protest occupied … to ensure the ground gained back is not lost,” the Ottawa police tweeted Sunday.

-“If you are involved in this protest, we will actively look to identify you and follow up with financial sanctions and criminal charges,” they said.
+“If you are involved in this protest, we will actively look to identify you and follow up with financial sanctions and criminal charges,” the police said.

-Even as Ottawa residents celebrated the start of a return to normalcy, Canada’s parliament was set to meet Sunday to debate Prime Minister Justin Trudeau’s invocation of the 1998 Emergencies Act.
+Even as Ottawa residents celebrated the start of a return to normalcy, Canada’s Parliament was set to meet Sunday to debate Prime Minister Justin Trudeau’s invocation of the 1988 Emergencies Act.
 Members are set to vote Monday to accept or reject use of the special powers authorized under that law.

 The act is expected to pass, though critics from both the left and the right have objected to its far-reaching use.
-Trudeau said he needed to take the emergency measure as no other efforts to quell the “illegal and dangerous activities” effecting the country’s economy and security were working.
+Trudeau said he needed to take the emergency measure as no other efforts to quell the “illegal and dangerous activities” affecting the country’s economy and security were working.

-Under the Emergencies Act, banks may freeze transactions suspected of funding the ‘Freedom Convoys’ that paralyzed Ottawa and clogged several U.S.-Canada borders, disrupting millions of dollars a day in trade.
-Drivers of vehicles documented at the demonstrations can also lose their corporate bank accounts, vehicle insurance, and driving licenses.
+Under the Emergencies Act, banks may freeze transactions suspected of funding the “Freedom Convoys” that paralyzed Ottawa and clogged several U.S.-Canada borders, disrupting millions of dollars a day in trade.
+Drivers of vehicles documented at the demonstrations can also lose their corporate bank accounts, vehicle insurance and driving licenses.

 Ottawa Mayor Jim Watson told the Canadian Broadcasting Corporation (CBC) that he wanted to use the Emergencies Act to seize and sell the impounded vehicles to pay some of the costs incurred by the city.